neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/ModelAndRepository.rst

     copy the needed files from there to "your" sandbox project.

-    To see the full-scale code of the Blog as used by some of us, take a look at the `Blog package <http://git.typo3.org/FLOW3/Packages/TYPO3.Blog.git>`_ in
+    To see the full-scale code of the Blog as used by some of us, take a look at the `Blog package <http://git.typo3.org/Flow/Packages/TYPO3.Blog.git>`_ in
     our Git repository.

 Domain models are really the heart of your application and therefore it is vital that this layer stays clean and legible.
-In a FLOW3 application a model is just a plain old PHP object [#]_.
+In a TYPO3 Flow application a model is just a plain old PHP object [#]_.
 There's no need to write a schema definition, subclass a special base model or implement a required interface.
-All FLOW3 requires from you as a specification for a model is a proper documented PHP class containing properties.
+All TYPO3 Flow requires from you as a specification for a model is a proper documented PHP class containing properties.

 All your domain models need a place to live.
 The directory structure and filenames follow the conventions of our `Coding Guidelines
-<http://flow3.typo3.org/documentation/codingguidelines>`_ which basically means that the
+<http://flow.typo3.org/documentation/codingguidelines>`_ which basically means that the
 directories reflect the classes' namespace while the filename is identical to the class name.
 The base directory for the domain models is ``Classes/Domain/Model/``.